isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 (ii) SMS Sim Ann will share more details of this when she speaks at MND’s COS.

-(b) Second, and we all know this, despite setting these norms, having these norms in the community – nuisance might and would still likely occur, but perhaps at a reduced rate.
+(b) Second, and I think we all know this; despite setting these norms and having these norms in the community, nuisance might and would still likely occur.
+Perhaps at a reduced rate.
 The overall aim is to encourage conciliation between neighbours, as much as possible.
 We live in an environment where we are close to one another.
 The best solution to dealing with neighbour disputes is to find an amicable, mediated position.

 (i) We are therefore going to be looking at setting up a team of dedicated personnel to leverage stronger laws and more active facilitation to help neighbours resolve issues upstream, before matters escalate and relationships deteriorate to such an extent that matters become intransigent or deadlocked.